st8st8/airavata/docs/getting_started.rst

 Set the domain for your primary site
 ------------------------------------

-Once ``django.contrib.sites`` is added to your ``settings.py`` Django won't let you access your website unless one of teh following is true:
+Once ``django.contrib.sites`` is added to your ``settings.py`` Django won't let you access your website unless one of the following is true:

 * ``SITE_ID`` is also set in your ``settings.py`` (which we don't want to do since this library is for hosting *multiple dynamic* sites)
 * ``DEBUG`` is set to ``True`` which is ok for dev but not for live servers